 №4: Mobile health apps for patient-doctor communication

+This is one of the most sought-after types of healthcare mobile app development.
 Such apps can help users to find a medical specialist, make an appointment, arrange a video call, and pay for a consultation through an integrated payment gateway.
 Such services can increase patients' involvement in the treatment process and enhance their loyalty to the healthcare provider, providing greater transparency between clinicians and patients.
 A typical mobile on-demand app for doctors can include the following features:

 - Built-in messaging system